 Developing an ironclad network of support is often the key to a successful recovery.
 There are several programs and support groups available to assist addicts with this phase of their recovery.
 They will likely need to abstain from social groups or settings where cocaine use is likely and learn to avoid places that may cause them undue stress.
 Support of friends, family, and community play a vital role in getting the addict through the early stages of recovery where cravings are most likely to occur and risk for relapse remains high.

-Find LOW COST DRUG AND ALCOHOL ADDICTION TREATMENT at GLATC!
+Find LOW COST Substance Abuse Treatment at GLATC!

-Great Lakes Adult & Teen Challenge is a nonprofit, affordable and effective residential program for adult men and women who are struggling with addictions.
+Great Lakes Adult & Teen Challenge is a nonprofit, affordable and effective substance abuse treatment program for adult men and women who are struggling with addictions.
 We provide holistic addiction and alcoholism treatment through a long-term residential experience with daily education, counseling, mentoring, and vocational training.

 In a safe, single-gender, and encouraging environment, our team works with each individual, showing them the way toward a more fulfilling life based on God’s forgiveness, love and purpose.

-For 60 years, the Great Lakes Adult & Teen Challenge addiction treatment and recovery model has proven to be highly effective for all addictions, bringing about maturity, honesty, humility, care, and total life change that lasts.
+For 60 years, our substance abuse treatment model has proven to be highly effective for all addictions, bringing about maturity, honesty, humility, care, and total life change that lasts.
 Adult and Teen Challenge centers for men, women, teen girls, and teen boys are certified addiction treatment centers.
 If your loved one is struggling with addiction issues, they need professional help to ensure permanent recovery.
 This program employs experienced and well-educated therapists and counselors to make sure that his drug addiction is a thing of the past.
 There is a way out.
 Every Adult and Teen Challenge center has a complete course of addiction treatment, including an extensive Aftercare Program to protect against relapse.
 Prevent your loved one’s addiction from spiraling further out of control.